PF154/Raytracer/README.md

 # Lessons Learned

 This project was great practice in many fundamental C++ features, but what I took away from it the most was the experience I gained using virtual methods and pure virtual classes.
-These sorts of object-oriented features have been quintessential in my most recent project—a custom programming language interpreter—which I will add soon to my portfolio.